 - Change position for at least two minutes every hour if using a wheelchair

 - Get out of a wheelchair every few hours

 - Avoid excessive layers of clothing, sheets or materials

 - Avoid dragging or pulling skin across surfaces when transferring (such as moving from a wheelchair to a bed)

 Gillette offers several services to help prevent, treat and manage pressure wounds and skin integrity issues.

 Gillette specialists certified in wound care evaluate skin integrity, help with wound management, and educate patients and families about pressure wound prevention and skin integrity issues.
 Patients who notice issues during a routine skin check or who have questions about preventing pressure wounds should contact Gillette and speak to a nurse.

-Our lower extremity skin care video provides useful tips for people who are at risk of pressure wounds and skin integrity issues because of immobility or loss of sensation.
+Our videos about lower extremity skin care and evaluation for insensate feet provide useful tips for people who are at risk of pressure wounds and skin integrity issues because of immobility or loss of sensation.